fossology/FOSSologyML/README.rst

-rigel
+FOSSologyML
 ===========

 Open Source License Classifier, driven by Machine Learning.

-Could be used as a standalone rigel-cli or started as a simple server with rigel-server.
+FOSSologyML is a toolkit which introduces a new agent for fossology: rigel.
+This new agent can be used as a standalone rigel-cli or started as a simple server with rigel-server.

 Installation